systemd/mkosi/mkosi.md

   The `MKOSI_DEFAULT` environment variable will be set inside of this script so that you know which `mkosi.default` (if any) was passed in.

+* `mkosi.prepare` may be an executable script.
+If it exists it is invoked directly after the software packages are installed, from within the image context.
+It is once called for the *development* image (if this is enabled, see above) with the "build" command line parameter, right before copying the extra tree.
+It is called a second time for the *final* image with the "final" command line parameter.
+  This script has network access and may be used to install packages from other sources than the distro's package manager (e.g. pip, npm, ...), after all software packages are installed but before the image is cached (if incremental mode is enabled).
+  Note that this script is executed directly in the image context with the final root directory in place, without any `$SRCDIR`/`$DESTDIR` setup.

 * `mkosi.postinst` may be an executable script.
 If it exists it is invoked as the penultimate step of preparing an image, from within